matklad/abont/README.md

 ### Extensions

-We'd rather want to be like VS Code marketplace, rather than like Emacs wiki.
-Or rather, we want to be like Go: everything is decentralized and can be hosted whatever, but there's also default caching service which guarantees some amount of availability and also provides some measure of discoverability.
+We'd want to be like VS Code marketplace, rather than like Emacs wiki.
+Or rather, we want to be like
+Go: everything is decentralized and can be hosted whatever, but there's also default caching service which guarantees some amount of availability and also provides some measure of discoverability.
 Just leverage crates.io?

 ### GUI